wumpyproject/docs/docs/tutorial/getting-set-up/index.md

 ![Developer dashboard with a saved URL](./saved-interactions-url.png)

-If you are using [Ngrok] locally, use the URL it outputs when you start the app.
-Compared to when using [Replit], you will need to re-do this step every time you restart your computer because [Ngrok] gives you a different URL each time unless you pay for their Pro tier.

 ## Using application commands

 With everything setup, try opening a DM with the bot and using the `/hello`